giantswarm/harbor-operator-app/docs/configuration/authentication.md

 **Note**

 If you create users in the database without using `Configuration` to set up OIDC you will be unable to switch your mode of authentication, and will have to reinstall Harbor to do so.

 ## Configuring database log in credentials

-By default the harbor instance will start with by using Database Login with the default admin credentials.
+By default the harbor instance will start by using Database Login with the default admin credentials.
 These are:

 ```
 Username: admin